johann-solo/oliveandmango.github.io/site/content/blog/2018-11-05-rosemary-lavender-cake-with-a-lavender-buttercream.md

 </br>
 </br>

 This cake is a perfect way to showcase their organic lavender and it pairs wonderfully with the rosemary.
 The cake itself is quite easy to make even for a novice baker.
 It bakes up quickly and the aroma of the vanilla and rosemary together while baking is totally wonderful.
 It’s a dense cake with a very fine crumb making it feel lighter than it is.
 When I first saw this recipe I worried about the texture of it as I usually cream the butter and sugar alone until light and airy.
 This recipe was different, the dry ingredients get whisked first then the butter is added and then the liquids separately.
 I was a bit skeptical but in the end the texture of the batter turned to a frothy and light one and baked up with the nicest texture.
-It reminded me of wedding cake - who doesn’t love wedding cake.
+It reminded me of wedding cake - who doesn’t love wedding cake?
 </br>
 </br>
 ![Rosemary Lavender Cake With a Lavender Buttercream](/images/uploads/2018_11_05_rosemary_lavender_cake_with_a_lavender_buttercream_8.jpg)